-- 1. Introduce the Science and Engineering students to Fundamentals of Physics. - 2.
-Expand an understanding of the ideas and results of calculus based Physics. - 3.
+- 1. Introduce students to physics. - 2.
+Expand the understanding of the ideas and results of General Physics. - 3.
 Develop an understanding of the current basis of broad knowledge in Physics. - 4.
-Expand knowledge of contemporary numerous applications of Physics in Engineering and Sciences. - 5.
-Enhance the critical thinking, analytical reasoning and problem solving skills at the level of calculus based Physics for Science and Engineering students.
+Expand knowledge of applications of physics in Medicine, Biology, and Pharmaceutical sciences. - 5.
+Enhance the critical thinking, analytical reasoning, and problem solving skills.